mixmesh/mixmesh/doc/rest/suggestions.md

 }
 ```

-Upon completion a new <obscrete-dir&gt;/obscrete.conf is generated, i.e.  /tmp/obscrete/obscrete.conf.
+Upon completion a new <obscrete-dir&gt;/obscrete.conf is created, i.e.  /tmp/obscrete/obscrete.conf.
 Bootstrap is now ready and Obscrete can be restarted for normal operation:

 ```
 $ curl -X POST -H "Content-Type: application/json" -d '5' http://127.0.0.1:8444/dj/system/restart